 Running the Right Tests

-Traceability of requirements also assists your quality assurance (QA) staff determine what needs to be tested.
+Traceability of requirements also assists your quality assurance (QA) staff in determining what needs to be tested.
 This increases test coverage by associating test cases with individual requirements.

 As a result, QA will test all of the appropriate items.
 Consequently, you can demonstrate the implementation of your requirements.